Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Fisher-Rao distance as a discriminability proxy

-and the bound is $d_{FR}(\thetab_i, \thetab_j) \geq d_{AI}(\Omegab_i,\Omegab_j)/\sqrt{2}$.
-This bound has desirable properties: it is a true distance, it matches $d_{FR}$ when $\mub_i = \mub_j$, it is invariant to invertible linear transformations of $\mathbf{z}$, and it is often a good approximation to the true distance in simple cases \citep{nielsen_simple_2023}.
-The Calvo-Oller bound is also a good approximation for the real-world datasets used here (Appendix~\ref{apd:calvo_oller}), highlighting its potential for real-world applications of information geometry.
-Importantly, the Calvo-Oller bound can be easily extended to other elliptical distributions (e.g.\ multivariate t-Student and Cauchy distributions) \citep{calvo_distance_2002,nielsen_simple_2023}, allowing to relax the Gaussian assumption.
-SQFA learns filters by maximizing the Calvo-Oller bound $d_{AI}(\Omegab_i,\Omegab_j)/\sqrt{2}$ between classes.
+The Calvo-Oller formula is given by $d_{CO}(\thetab_i, \thetab_j) = d_{AI}(\Omegab_i,\Omegab_j)/\sqrt{2}$, and it provides a lower bound for $d_{FR}(\thetab_i, \thetab_j)$.
+This bound has desirable properties: it is a true distance, it matches $d_{FR}$ when $\mub_i = \mub_j$ (Appendix~\ref{apd:calvo_oller}), and it is invariant to invertible linear transformations of $\mathbf{z}$ \citep{nielsen_simple_2023}.
+SQFA learns filters by maximizing the Calvo-Oller bound between classes (Algorithm~\ref{alg:sqfa}).
+Empirically, we found that the Calvo-Oller bound is a good proxy for the Fisher-Rao distance in the analyzed datasets.
+It is also worth noting that the Calvo-Oller bound can be easily extended to other elliptical distributions (e.g.\ multivariate t-Student and Cauchy distributions) \citep{calvo_distance_2002,nielsen_simple_2023}, which may facilitate future work that extends SQFA to non-Gaussian distributions.

-\section{RELATED WORK}

-Maximizing a measure of dissimilarity between classes is a well-established approach for supervised dimensionality reduction.
-This is exemplified by the canonical example of LDA, which maximizes pairwise squared Mahalanobis distances (see proof in Appendix~\ref{apd:lda}).
-However, the Mahalanobis distance is limited by the assumption that all class-conditional distributions have identical covariance.
-Other measures, from statistics and information theory, are more flexible in this regard.
+\section{Related work}